Sey56/paracore-help/docs/collaboration/workspace-management.md

     *   For team collaboration, the **single source of truth** is a Git repository, registered as a "Workspace."
     *   All scripts intended for team use must reside in a Workspace.

-## Local Cloned Repositories (User-Specific)

-Once a team workspace is registered, any team member can create a local clone of it on their machine.
-This local copy is personal to each user.
+## Registered Workspaces (Admin-Managed)

+Registered Workspaces are remote Git repositories that an `admin` has made available to the team.
+These are not local clones but rather pointers to the remote source.

+### Registering a Workspace

+Only `admin`s can register new workspaces.
+This is done via the **Team Management** tab within the **Settings Modal** (accessed by clicking the gear icon in the TopBar).

+1. Navigate to the "Team Management" tab.
+2. Click the "Register Workspace" button.
+3. Enter a unique **Identifier Name** (e.g., "Demo") and the **Remote Repository URL** (e.g., `https://github.com/Sey56/RAP-Demo-Scripts.git`).
+4. Click "Register" to save the workspace.

+This action saves the repository information in the cloud via the `rap-auth-server`, making it available to all team members.

+### Accessing Registered Workspaces

+In the Paracore sidebar, there is a **"Registered Workspaces"** section with a dropdown menu.
+This dropdown lists all workspaces that have been registered for the current team.
+Users can select a registered workspace from this dropdown to make it active.

-*   **"Setup" Button:** Appears in the sidebar next to a registered workspace that has not yet been cloned by the current user.
-Clicking it initiates the cloning process to a local folder on the user's machine.
-This is available to all roles (`admin`, `developer`, `user`).
+If the selected registered workspace has not yet been cloned locally by the current user, a **"Clone" button** will appear next to the dropdown.
+Clicking this button initiates the local cloning process.

+## Local Workspaces (User-Specific Clones)

+Once a registered workspace is cloned, it becomes a **Local Workspace** on the user's machine.
+These are the actual Git repositories that Paracore interacts with to display scripts and manage Git operations.

+### Managing Local Clones

+In the Paracore sidebar, under the **"Local Workspaces"** section, there is another dropdown menu.
+This dropdown lists all the repositories that the user has locally cloned from the registered workspaces.

+*   **Activating a Local Workspace:** Selecting a local workspace from this dropdown makes it the active workspace.
+The scripts within the active local workspace will then populate the Script Gallery.
-*   **"Remove" Button (Trash Icon):** Appears in the sidebar next to a workspace that has been locally cloned by the current user.
+*   **"Remove" Button (Trash Icon):** Appears next to a local workspace.
 Clicking it deletes the local repository folder from the user's machine and removes its record from the local Paracore database.
 This is available to all roles (`admin`, `developer`, `user`).

-## Registered Workspace Management (Admin-Specific)
+## Summary of Workspace Flow

-The management of registered team workspaces is an `admin`-only responsibility.
-These actions are typically performed from the "Workspaces" tab within the Settings modal.

-*   **Workspace Registration:** Admins define a "Workspace" by providing a name and the remote Git repository URL (e.g., from GitHub, GitLab).
-Once registered, the Workspace appears for all team members with a "Setup" button.
-*   **"Delete" Button:** Located in the "Workspaces" tab of the Settings modal.
-Only `admin`s can delete a registered workspace.
-This action removes the workspace from the team's list of registered repositories.
+1.  **Admin registers** a remote Git repository as a **Registered Workspace**.
+2.  **Team members select** a Registered Workspace from the sidebar dropdown.
+3.  **Team members clone** the Registered Workspace to create a **Local Workspace**.
+4.  **Team members select** an active Local Workspace from the sidebar dropdown.
+5.  **Scripts from the active Local Workspace** populate the Script Gallery, ready for use.